Mosquito Control Program

 Trapping

 Another component of the Mosquito Control Program includes the trapping of adult mosquitoes.
-Typically, two to four traps are located within the town to collect adult mosquitoes in order to determine the extent of mosquito activity and the types of mosquitoes present.
-Over 20 species of mosquitoes have been identified in Salem and this information is important to conclude if we have the species that typically carry West Nile Virus or Eastern Equine Encephalitis.
-After identification, the mosquitoes are sent to the New Hampshire State Laboratory to determine if they are carrying either one of these viruses.
+Four traps are located within the town to collect adult mosquitoes in order to determine the extent of mosquito activity and the types of mosquitoes present.
+Over 20 species of mosquitoes have been identified in Salem and this information is important to conclude if we have the species that typically carry West Nile Virus, Eastern Equine Encephalitis and Jamestown Canyon Virus.
+After identification, the mosquitoes are sent to the New Hampshire State Laboratory to determine if they are carrying any one of these viruses.

 Important Note